armhold/infinity/README.md

 Or 4,276,803 in decimal.
 So the number for the string "ABC" is 4,276,803.
 Therefore "ABC" exists on the number line near the 4.2 millionth number.

 This project includes a program to print the number line "coordinate" for any file.
-Run it like this:
+Install and run it like this:

     $ go install github.com/armhold/infinity/cmd/find_number
-    $ find_number samples/creation_of_adam.jpg
+    $ find_number some_file.jpg

 Or to just search for a string without using a file: